-I have one more week before school starts around here and I am trying to get the kitchen, the place we leave from and come home to for a meal, in shape for what is going to be one of the most hectic years I have had in a long time.
+I have one more week before school starts around here and I am trying to get the kitchen organized with some frugal tips to save money.
+This is the place we leave from and come home to for a meal, in shape for what is going to be one of the most hectic years I have had in a long time.

 Last week, while several of the kids were away from the house, I spent a day cleaning and organizing the refrigerator.
 Yes, even the fridge can work better for our busy school year ahead.

-Here are some things I do to keep our very small fridge in some kind of order.
+Here are some things I do to keep our very small fridge in some kind of order and frugal eating tips.

 Use one of your small drawers for your yogurt and pudding cups.
 They were always falling all over the shelves and being shoved to the back so I decided to put them all in a drawer.
 Now when someone wants one they are all here in one place.